-Module name Praktikum

-Module name in Internship / Stage

-English/French Level of qualification/degree

-program hosting the module Master's module / MA International Relations (MIB)

-Module number 88-129-PR-H-0711

-Responsible faculty GGF

-Module coordinator Prof. Dr. Klaus Brummer

-Credit points (ECTS credits) 15

-Skills The internship in the Master's program in International Relations provides insights into a possible later professional field for orientation and enables the acquisition of qualifications related to the professional field.
+Module name Praktikum Module name in Internship / Stage English/French Level of qualification/degree Master's module / MA International Relations (MIB) program hosting the module Waster 3 module / W/A mternational Aciations (Wild) Module number 88-129-PR-H-0921 Responsible faculty GGF Module coordinator Prof. Dr. Klaus Brummer Credit points (ECTS credits) 15 Skills The internship in the Master's program in International Relations provides insights into a possible later professional field in the international or cross-border context and enables the acquisition of corresponding qualifications related to the professional field.
 In their own responsibility, students deal with suitable internship facilities in which the internship can be completed.
 They will further develop their own ideas in relation to their future professional practice.
 The internship enables students to apply scientific and subject-specific skills and methods acquired during their studies.
 The internship report strengthens the ability of critical reflection.
 Contents/Topics Students must complete a required internship of at least eight weeks; there is no maximum duration.
 The internship is recognized as a required internship if the degree program manager has approved the internship in writing before it begins (internship certificate).
 German students in the Master's program in International Relations should complete the internship abroad; foreign students in Germany.
 An indepth orientation about the intended professional field and a reflection of one's own career aspirations will take place.

-Formal requirements for participation none

-Teaching or examination language German, other languages if necessary

-Teaching and learning methods/ types of courses Internship

-ECTS awarding criteria An approx. 15-page internship report in German or English, graded "passed", including proof of the internship period completed (internship certificate) as well as an at least adequate attestation from the internship institution (copy of the internship certificate).

-Workload/allocation of ECTS credits within the module Internship search and organization: 2 ECTS credits Internship of at least eight weeks, usually 5 days of 8 h: 11 ECTS credits Writing the internship report: 2 ECTS credits

-Module grade Pass/Fail

-Applicability to other degree

-programs /course admittance Course rotation Winter or summer semester

-Subjects involved Winter or summer semester Political Science: International Relations
+Formal requirements for participation None Teaching or examination language German, other languages if necessary Teaching and learning methods/ types of courses Internship ECTS awarding criteria An approx. 15-page internship report in German or English, graded "passed" (length: 6500-7500 words, deadline after 9 weeks), including proof of the internship period completed (internship certificate) as well as an at least adequate attestation from the internship institution (copy of the internship certificate).
+Workload/allocation of ECTS credits within the module Internship search and organization: 2 ECTS credits Internship of at least eight weeks, usually 5 days of 8 h: 11 ECTS credits Writing the internship report: 2 ECTS credits 15 ECTS credits = 450 hours Module grade Pass/Fail Applicability to other degree programs /course admittance 1 400/1 411 Course rotation Winter or summer semester Subjects involved Political Science: International Relations Sasjooto involvou 1 - Chiaca, Colonico, International Relations

-Remarks 1 Ontotal Colonico.
-International relations

-c.name